Judiks/VoiceShipControl/README.md

 > [!WARNING]
 > IMPORTANT THAT THE ALL FILES WILL BE COPIED WITH SUB FOLDERS.
 > r2modman by default extracting all files to single directory.
-Becouse if this mod or even game can not work!
+Because of this mod or even game can not work!
 > [Check here how to fix](https://github.com/ebkr/r2modmanPlus/wiki/Why-aren't-my-mods-working%3F)

 ## Features